 In some cases however, sharing a place is not acceptable because the prize cannot be shared (a cup, a right to play another player, an invitation for a next tournament, a ticket, a clock) and the tie between the players must be broken.
 In general however it is seem more reasonable to divide the prize or give an extra prize.
 (For example if the prize is a free book from the book stall, give all players who tie for this place a book)

-This list is not more than just a list of tiebreakers.
-Tiebreakers not mentioned are not necessarily better or worse than the methods mentioned. (they are only sadly missed do add them)
+This is nothing more than a list of tiebreakers.
+Tiebreakers which not mentioned are not necessarily better or worse than the methods mentioned.
+Feel free to add others.

 - Play-off: Breaks ties by having the players play extra rounds.
 Also known as Rematch.
 This is generally considered a good method, but its use is often not possible due to time constraints.